Patrickctyyx/ClubManagementSystem/README.md

-# ClubManagementSystem
+# Club Management System
 The frontend of https://github.com/Patrickctyyx/dbHomework by WeChat mini program.
 Modify from @fangshao2758.